Sparse Covariance Neural Networks: Generic True Covariance

-Following our theoretical analysis, we propose two strategies to assign the sparsification probabilities to covariance values and assess their impact on the stability of VNN.
+Following the interplay between the sample covariance values and sparsification probabilities on the S-VNN stability, we propose two stochastic sparsification strategies termed: absolute covariance values and ranked covariance values.
+Note that conditioning the expectation in Theorem 5 on $\mthC$ allows us to define $p_{ij}$ as functions of $\mthC$ without introducing additional randomness.

-\textbf{Absolute covariance values (ACV).} Despite being dense, the covariance matrix may contain some values of lower magnitude that may be reminiscent of spurious correlations.
-We want therefore to drop these small covariance values with a high probability to save computational cost while keeping large covariance values to maintain the useful dependencies.
-Thus, we define the probability as $p_{ij} = |\schc_{ij}| / \schc_\text{max}$, where $\schc_\text{max} = \max_{i,j}|\schc_{ij}|$. \Cref{fig:stab_insights} (left) shows that the stability term $q_{in}$ within $Q$ [cf. \Cref{th:stability_random}] is small when the covariance value $\schc_{in}$ approaches zero or the maximal value $\hat{c}_{\max}$.
-This is because small covariance values have little impact on the VNN stability even if they are more likely to be dropped, and large covariance values (close to $\schc_\text{max}$) are less likely to be dropped though their removal would affect stability more.
-It peaks around $\schc_{in} = 2/3\schc_\text{max}$, which identifies an interval in which ACV may have a notable impact on the stability.
+\textbf{Absolute covariance values (ACV).} Due to spurious correlations, the sample covariance matrix may contain some values of lower magnitude.
+We want to drop these small values with a high probability to save computational cost while keeping large covariance values to maintain the useful data correlations.
+Thus, we define the probability as $p_{ij} = |\schc_{ij}| / \schc_\text{max}$, where $\schc_\text{max} = \max_{i,j}|\schc_{ij}|$. \Cref{fig:stab_insights} (left) shows that the stability term $q_{in} = \schc_{in}^2(1-|\schc_{in}| / \schc_\text{max})$ with $Q=\sum_{i=1}^N\sum_{n=1}^N q_{in}$ [cf. \Cref{th:stability_random}] is small when the covariance value $\schc_{in}$ approaches zero or the maximal value $\hat{c}_{\max}$.
+This is because small covariance values have little impact on the S-VNN stability even if they are more likely to be dropped, and large covariance values (close to $\schc_\text{max}$) are less likely to be dropped though their removal would affect stability more.